WheatonCS/Lexos/test/test_suite/Experiments/Chinese/ClassicalChinese/诗词歌赋The_Poems_And_Songs/README.md

 # Classical Chinese - 诗词歌赋The_Poems_And_Songs

-The Lexos tool can be used to help detect the authorship, contents, era and genre in classical Chinese texts.
+The Lexos tool can be used to help detect the authorship, contents, era, and genre in classical Chinese texts.
 Here we analyze several different texts written in different dynasties and authors, which includes the genres of Chuci (verses of Chu), Tangshi (poems from Tang Dynasty), Songci (lyrics from Song Dynasty), Yuanqu